 Campkin said that marginalised groups are often the ones that suffer worst from the impact of large-scale development.

-He cites the transformation of Tottenham Court Road Station as an example, which led to the closure of at least seven LGBT+ venues.
+He cites the transformation of Tottenham Court Road Station as an example, which led to the closure of at least seven LGBTQ+ venues.

 "There was an equalities impact assessment but it didn’t recognise the loss of all of those spaces to those groups and what the effect would be, perhaps because people don't understand the multiple roles those spaces play in terms of community life and wellbeing," he said.